Users

 2. Locate and click on the user.

 3. Click Disabled in the right pane.
-The toggle changes from blue to gray.
+The toggle changes from dark to faded.

 Note:

-A locked account prevents a user from logging into the system and also prevents a user from resetting his or her password.
-An account becomes locked when a user incorrectly keys in the password multiple times consecutively.
+A locked account prevents a user from signing in to the system and from resetting his or her password.
+An account becomes locked when a user incorrectly keys in the password six times consecutively.

 To unlock a user, follow the steps below: